 Map of West Virginia.

-collections of award-winning short stories, The Well Ain't Dry Yet
+collections of award-winning short stories, The Well Ain't Dry Yet, The Bingo Cheaters, and Buckle Up,

 Press.
-Her most recent book is a middle-grade
+Her most recent book of fiction is a

-published by Mountain State Press in 2013 and
+by Mountain State Press in 2013 and available online

 "We are enriched, both as children and adults, by the creative acts of reading and writing.
 Reading engages our imagination and writing gives us the opportunity to connect with one another.